olofmagn/auto-recon/README.md

 - Organised and colorized output for data processing and further explotation.

 ##  Requirements
-- Go version > 1.23
+- Go version > 1.23.
-- Tools available in `installation.sh`.
+- Tools/python packages available in `installation.sh`.
 - Dependencies as listed in `requirements.txt`.

 ##  Installation